 Capsule Endoscopy involves ingesting a small (the size of a

 large vitamin pill) imaging capsule which will pass naturally

 intestine.
 The images are transmitted to a sensor that is placed

 around your abdomen and worn for 8 hours.
+The capsule will be

 that it will not excrete naturally, it will need to be removed

 endoscopically or surgically.
-Please follow

 One week before the procedure:

-- Stop taking vitamin pills
+- Stop taking vitamin pills.

-- Stop taking fiber
+- Stop taking fiber supplements such as Metamucil,

 One day before the procedure:

 - After lunch on the day before the procedure, start a clear liquid diet -

-- Drink one (1) quart of Miralax laxative the night before
+- Drink one (1) quart of Miralax laxative the night before the procedure.

 - Male patients need to shave their abdomen six inches above and below the navel

 on the day of the Capsule Endoscopy.